Ukaguru Mountains

-The Ukaguru Mountains are a mountain range in central Tanzania.
-The mountains are in Morogoro region, east of Tanzania's capital Dodoma.
+The Ukaguru Mountains (Milima ya Ukaguru in Swahili) are a mountain range in eastern Tanzania.
+The mountains are administratively located in the Morogoro Region, specifically in the Kilosa District.
 The mountains are named for the Kaguru people.
 The Ukaguru Mountains are part of the Eastern Arc Mountains, and are home to a biodiverse community of flora and fauna with large numbers of endemic species.

 Geography

 The Ukaguru Mountains are plateau, covering an area of 1258.8 km2.
 The Mkondoa River separates the Ukaguru Mountains from the Rubeho Mountains to the southwest.
 The Mkata Plain lies to the east.
 The Nguru Mountains lie to the northeast.
 The Kiboriani Mountains, a western outlier of the Ukagurus, and East African Plateau lie to the west.

 Climate

 The Ukaguru Mountains lie in the rain shadow of the taller Uluguru Mountains to the southeast, which block the moisture-laden winds from the Indian Ocean which provide most of the rainfall in the Eastern Arc Mountains.
 Most of the rainfall occurs in the November-to-May wet season, although mist and light rain occur at higher elevations during the dry season months.
 Rainfall is higher on the southern and eastern slopes, and lower in the mountains' rain shadow to the north and west.
 Temperatures are cooler and rainfall is higher at higher elevations.